A00429943/StatisticsDatasets/README.md

 # Statistical Concepts
-AnR overall review of cases solved to learn following concepts:
+- An overall review of cases solved to learn following concepts.
+- Presentations attached of the conclusion made while studying these case studies.

 # Firestone Canada Inc.
 - Retailing, marketing